AleynaCeyran/ParaQNN-Quantum-Decoherence/README.md

 All datasets used in this work are generated deterministically by the simulation scripts in this repository.
 No external or proprietary datasets are required to reproduce the results.

-The exact datasets used in the manuscript are archived in the corresponding Zenodo release (see DOI in the paper).
+The exact datasets used in the manuscript are archived in the corresponding Zenodo release.

 ## Citation
 @article{ceyran2026paraqnn,